bailey27/cppcryptfs/README.md

   -S, --siv                use AES256-SIV for data encryption (default is GCM) -L, --longnames [0|1]    enable/disable LFNs. defaults to enabled (1) -b, --streams   [0|1]    enable/disable streams. defaults to enabled (1)

+Recovery/Maintenance (cppcryptfsctl only):
+  --changepassword=PATH    Change password used to protect master key --printmasterkey=PATH    Print master key in human-readable format --recover=PATH           Prompt for master key and new password to recover
 ```

 Only cppcryptfsctl can create a filesystem from the command line(--init).
 To create a filesystem with cppcryptfs you have to use the GUI.